KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ## Looking Ahead to Next Year

+Goals for the new year
+* Continue clean eating and get back to the gym
-Building Better Bone course and Unbreakable: A Woman's Guide to Aging With Power are a lifestyle change that I am in the process of implementing and will take time.
+* Fully embrace Building Better Bone course and Unbreakable: A Woman's Guide to Aging With Power lifestyles
+* Achieve Red Hat Enterprise Linux System Administrator Certification equivalent

 🔝 <sub>[**back to top**](#table-of-contents)</sub>